+923226907707 / (042) 111 627 663

-In this blog, I’ll walk you through the typical healing stages, what to expect, and share a real-life experience from one of my patients to provide reassurance and clarity during this important time.
+In this blog, I’ll walk you through the types of C-Sections, typical healing stages, what to expect, and share a real-life experience from one of my patients to provide reassurance and clarity during this important time.

 🌸 Understanding the C-Section Procedure